leanprover/lean4/doc/export_format.md

 Exporting declarations
 ----------------------

-The command line option `-E filename` is used to export declarations in the format described above.
+The command line option `-E filename` (or `--export=filename`) is used to export declarations in the format described above.
+The command line option `-A filename` (or `--export-all=filename`) produces a self contained export file that contains any declaration the `.lean` or `.hlean` file depends on.